MigleSur/GenAPI/README.md

 ### Output

-All the output files are placed in output_results directory inside the directory in which the program is being run. <br/>
+All the output files are placed in output_results directory ~~inside the directory in which the program is being run~~ at the location the user specifies with --output. <br/>

 Output file name | Description
 ------------ | -------------